 Turborascal has written up his process for doing just that to install his dash cam and I’m using that as a basis for this article (and some of his photos).
 His dash cam had a requirement for both a “hot” (always-on) 12 volt source (so that the camera can record when motion is detected while parked) and a switched 12 volt source (for normal operation while driving).
 So he ordered two (2) low profile mini-fuse taps (shown above) that snugly plug into the fuse slots to provide fuse-protected power.
 Here is the same fuse tap for a couple dollars more, because it comes with five fuses (one each – 5 amp, 7.5 amp, 10 amp, 15 amp, 20 amp).

 Make sure they are the Lumision brand if you want a snug fit! (per Mark Booth as well).
-Others that stated the fir seemed to loose, or wouldn’t insert were buying brands that were available at their local auto parts store, like Littlefuse.
+Others that stated the fit seemed to loose, or wouldn’t insert, were buying other brands that were available at their local auto parts store, like Littlefuse.

 By probing his fuse block with a 12 volt meter, he found the ideal fuses to tap into…